 One of the major benefits of an automated inventory management system is that it gives you visibility into your supply chain.
 This means you can track shipments’ progress in real-time and ensure they arrive on time.
 You can also ensure your suppliers are shipping to you on schedule.

 It’s easier to forecast inventory needs for the future.

 With an automated inventory management system, it’s easier to forecast inventory needs for the future.
 You can use the information from past records to forecast future sales.
 For example; you’ve just noticed that you’re about to run out of a certain item.
 You can use your past records to predict how many items you’ll sell in the next few months and order enough inventory to cover this demand.

 Did you know?
 Gartner Digital Markets May 2020

 “By 2022 over 70% of B2B marketers are going to be using intent data as part of their marketing strategy”

 What are the Features of Automated Inventory Management?

 Automated inventory management software is also ideal for businesses with frequent and unpredictable product demand fluctuations.
-For businesses that sell a wide variety of goods with massive warehouses, an automated inventory management system is a necessity.
+An automated inventory management system is necessary for businesses that sell a wide variety of goods with massive warehouses.

 To accomplish the different roles you throw at your system, it needs the following features: